• Skip to primary navigation

 For The Crostini:

-• Place the baking sheet in the oven for 5-6 minutes or until the bread is slightly crusty.
-Remove pan from oven when finished and set aside.
+• Place the baking sheet in the oven and toast for 6-8 minutes, or until the bread is slightly crispy and golden brown.

 Notes